Twisting Blades Rogue Endgame Build Guide

 Summary

 The Twisting Blades Rogue is a super fun and mobile assassin that speedfarms content better than almost anything else and can pull its weight in higher end content thanks to Poison Imbuement.
-While quite difficult to learn, it's a build that feels very rewarding once you have mastered its gameplay and is an excellent choice to start a fresh season with.

 - Imbue your Twisting Blades with Poison Imbuement.